annacrombie/altprintf/readme.md

 # altprintf
 [![builds.sr.ht status](https://builds.sr.ht/~lattis.svg?search=altprintf)](https://builds.sr.ht/~lattis?search=altprintf)

-altprintf is a powerful string template language.
+altprintf is a string template language.
+It was designed with a very specific goal in mind: allowing users to customize a program's functionality through the use of format strings.

 ## Features